Carlo Emilio Gadda: Biography

 Gadda was a practising engineer from Milan, and he both loved and hated his job.
 Critics have compared him to other writers with a scientific background, such as Primo Levi, Robert Musil and Thomas Pynchon—a similar spirit of exactitude pervades some of Gadda's books.
 Among Gadda's styles and genres are baroque, expressionism and grotesque.

 Carlo Emilio Gadda was born in Milan in 1893, and he was always intensely Milanese, although late in his life Florence and Rome also became an influence.
 Gadda's nickname is Il gran Lombardo, The Great Lombard: a reference to the famous lines 70-3 of Paradiso XVII, which predict the protection Dante would receive from Bartolomeo II della Scala of Verona during his exile from Florence: "Lo primo tuo refugio e 'l primo ostello / sarà la cortesia del gran Lombardo/ che 'n su la scala porta il santo uccello" ("Your first refuge and inn shall be the courtesy of the great Lombard, who bears on the ladder the sacred bird").

 Gadda's father died in 1909, leaving the family in reduced economic conditions; Gadda's mother, however, never tried to adopt a more modest style of life.
 The paternal business ineptitude and the maternal obsession for keeping "face" and appearances turn up strongly in La cognizione del dolore.

-He studied in Milan, and while studying at the Politecnico di Milano (a university specialized in engineering and architecture), he volunteered for World War I. During the war he was a lieutenant of the Alpini corps, and led a machine-gun team.
+He studied in Milan, and while studying at the Politecnico di Milano (a university specialized in engineering and architecture), he volunteered for World War I. During the war, he was a lieutenant of the Alpini corps and led a machine-gun team.
 He was taken prisoner with his squad during the battle of Caporetto in October 1917; his brother was killed in a plane—and this death features prominently in La cognizione del dolore.
 Gadda, who was a fervent nationalist at the time, was deeply humiliated by the months he had to spend in a German POW camp.

 After the war, in 1920, Gadda finally graduated.
-He practiced as an engineer until 1935, spending three of those years in Argentina.
-Among Gadda's less well-known achievements is the construction, as engineer, of the Vatican Power Station for Pius XI.
+He practised as an engineer until 1935, spending three of those years in Argentina.
+Among Gadda's less well-known achievements is the construction, as an engineer, of the Vatican Power Station for Pius XI.
 The country at that time was experiencing a booming economy, and Gadda used the experience for the fictional South American-cum-Brianza setting of La Cognizione del Dolore.
 After that, in the 1940s, he dedicated himself to literature.
 These were the years of fascism, which found him a grumbling and embittered pessimist.
 With age, his bitterness and misanthropy somewhat intensified.